janikhohmann/TagMed/README.md

 ## Features
 Medical image annotation, particularly in ultrasound, requires precision, efficiency, and a secure workflow.
 This tool aims to:

-- Provide a simple and intuitive interface for annotating medical data.
+- Provide a simple and intuitive interface for annotating medical data with bounding boxes, polygons and class assignment.
 - Allow creation and classification of bounding boxes on image frames.
-- Support video annotation with automation assistance using [SAM2](https://github.com/facebookresearch/sam2) and [MedSAM2](https://github.com/bowang-lab/MedSAM2/tree/main).
+- Support video annotation with frame navigation and object tracking using the automated assistance of [SAM2](https://github.com/facebookresearch/sam2) and [MedSAM2](https://github.com/bowang-lab/MedSAM2/tree/main).
+- Designed to handle sensitive medical data locally.

 ## Quick Start